Self-Treatment of Ear Wax

 Can I have my ears syringed by the nurse as usual if I prefer?

-Of course, but you will need to put ear drops in for 7 days beforehand, so you may prefer to try self-treatment and see if it works first.
+If you are being seen by a hospital audiology service or have NHS supplied hearing aids, you may be eligible to have your ears syringed at the practice.
+Please contact us to discuss booking an appointment and please be aware that you will need to put ear drops in for 7 days beforehand, so you may prefer to try self-treatment and see if it works first.

 Who should NOT use this method?